1st Note

 DP280 vs DP-3

-The DP-3 edges ahead in Beginner and Value.
+the DP-3 is stronger in beginner support and value for money.
 The DP-3 costs $100 less.
-Choose the DP-3 if you prioritize beginner-friendly features.
+Choose the DP-3 if beginner-friendly features matters most.

 Artesia DP-3 →